xibitdigital/ai-ops-documentation/docs/intro.md

 3. **AI-Powered Analysis**: The service utilizes its suite of AI models to examine the code or pipeline, identifying potential issues and generating actionable feedback.
 4. **Feedback Delivery**: The insights and recommendations are then provided directly within GitLab, either as comments in the merge request or notes in the pipeline, making it easy for developers to review and act upon them.

-By implementing GitOps AI, organizations can significantly improve their code quality, reduce the time spent on manual reviews, and foster a more efficient and effective development process.
+By implementing GitOps AI, organizations can significantly reduce the time spent on manual reviews, and foster a more efficient and effective development process.